japorized/TeX_notes/README.md

 ---
 ### LaTeX Template

-The LaTeX Template of my notes is saved as `setup-nvim/tex_default.sh`.
+My commonly used LaTeX templates are saved in `setup-nvim/`.

-**For nvim users,** if you wish to have this as the default TeX template for all of your TeX files, make sure that your VIm has autocmd.
+**For (n)vim users,** if you wish to have this as the default TeX template for all of your TeX files, make sure that your VIm has autocmd.
 You can check so by executing `:echo has("autocmd")` while being in a VIm session.
 If the command returns 1, you're good to go.
 Copy the .sh file into your `.vim/templates` folder, and add the following to your vimrc

 ```
 if has("autocmd")